-All right, so how it started?
+All right, so how did it start?
 Very good friends of mine spent every vacation they had in northern Colorado and always talked about the state in superlatives only.
 That motivated me to see it on my own, and at the end of winter 2014, I made my first visit, a road trip to Colorado Springs, Denver, and the mountains around.
-Sure enough, it was such a great time that I knew that I will have to return and explore more, sooner the better.
+Sure enough, it was such a great time that I knew that I want to return and explore more, the sooner the better.

 The second I got home, I started planning another trip.
-I had a couple points that I wanted.
+I had a few points that I wanted.

-- spend as much time at non-paved roads as possible
+- and spend as much time on non-paved roads as possible.

 This in mind, it was getting shape quickly.
 I looked for some points of interest along the way and for some county roads that should get me there.
 After some evenings of researching, the plan was almost clear.

 One thing I learned while doing my homework, preparing the trip, was the fact that most of those roads I was considering aren't cleared of snow until June.
 So I had to wait.